Cannabis Justice Initative

 While society is awakening to the number of wrongs embodied in the trial penalty, there are a number of individuals living the trial penalty as they serve excessively long prison sentences as a result of electing to go to trial and holding the government to its burden.
 The only remedy for these individuals is executive clemency.
 The Trial Penalty Clemency Project aims to assist those individuals by pairing Applicants with Volunteer Attorneys who will assist them in preparing a clemency petition.

 Reform is needed to end the trial penalty.
 In the interim, this Project provides an opportunity for a second chance to those individuals who are living it.

 Virginia Redemption Project

 The purpose of this project is to match currently incarcerated individuals with pro bono lawyers to assist them in completing their clemency petitions.
-Having counsel through the clemency process greatly increases the chances of success, and this project will help to ensure that those who are most at risk of illness from COVID-19 and who cannot afford a lawyer have access to meaningful review.
+Having counsel through the clemency process greatly increases the chances of success, and this project will help to ensure that those who want to file a conditional pardon and cannot afford a lawyer have access to meaningful review.
 This project is open to anyone who is currently serving a Virginia state sentence for non-capital offenses, whose case has concluded (all appeals have been exhausted).

 Through this project, we will screen individuals who are interested in receiving assistance with a conditional pardon based on identified criteria.
 We will match those individuals with pro bono attorneys to assist them in completing their petition.
 And throughout the process, we will provide counsel and support to the pro bono attorney.
 We will also track the outcomes of conditional pardon petitions submitted through this project.